-PCE module selection and its trends in common market countries capacity (Figure 2), highlighting its universal importance.
+PCE module selection and its trends in common market countries

+All countries are required to complete the mandatory Module 1: Country profile.
+Among the 11 countries evaluated, half (6 out of 11) completed at least 11 of the 13 available PCE modules, while others completed fewer, with one country selecting the minimum of five modules allowed by the process (Figure 2).
+Notably, all countries selected Module 7: Pest diagnostic capacity (Figure 2), highlighting its universal importance.
 Most selected modules fall under the "Core Activities" macro-category, which encompasses more than half of the available PCE modules.
 This suggests a strong focus by NPPOs on improving internal processes and activities aligned with their mandates.
-In contrast, Module 3: Environmental forces assessment was the least selected module among the 11 NPPOs, indicating a perception of limited importance or or perceived relevance in the evaluated contexts.
+In contrast, Module 3: Environmental forces assessment was the least selected module among the 11 NPPOs, indicating a perception of limited importance or perceived relevance in the evaluated contexts.